 The Bible tells us that everyone has an innate awareness of a creator God whether they will acknowledge Him or not (Rm 1:18-23).
 Unfortunately, many have repressed that knowledge by refusing to glorify God.
 However, in the coming kingdom, everyone will acknowledge God openly whether they like it or not because Jesus will be reigning.
 (Is 44:4-5) Some people may consider Him a despot, but they won’t be able to reject His rule because He will hold absolute power.
 The nations of the world will pay obeisance to Him or suffer the consequences.
 As the books of Habakkuk and Isaiah say, “the earth will be filled with the knowledge of the glory of the Lord as the waters cover the sea.”
 (Hab 2:14, Is 11:9).

 Universal peace will reign because the law giver will become the law enforcer and no one will be able to withstand Him.
 Christ’s authority will be absolute and He will rule with a rod of iron and break in pieces those who oppose Him.
 (Rev 2:27; Rev 12:5; Rev 19:15) Satan, the present ruler of this world, will be bound and imprisoned in the bottomless pit.
 (Rev 20:2) He will no longer be able to incite one nation against another or one person against another.
 There will no longer be any need for the righteous to defend themselves because Christ will be their protector.
 Willingly or unwillingly, everyone will be completely subjected to Christ’s authority, so there will no longer be need for any weapons of war.
-All weaponry will be converted for agricultural use, where it is most needed.
+All weaponry will be converted for agricultural use.
 (Is 2:4)

 There will be people in the kingdom who are believers at the time Christ returns to earth.
 These folks will exchange their mortal bodies for glorified immortal bodies when they enter into Christ’s kingdom.
 Other believers will be raised from the dead to live with Christ.
 They also will receive immortal bodies along with authority to rule as Christ’s sub-regents over parts of the kingdom.
 They will obey Christ perfectly, carrying out His will without exception.
 (1 Cor 15:53, Rev 20:4) These people will no longer be subject to disease, infirmity or death.
-Unbelievers alive at that time will enter the kingdom in their fallen state and be pressed into service for Christ against their will.
+Unbelievers alive at that time will enter the kingdom in their fallen state and be pressed into service for Christ.

 Throughout history, God has selectively revealed Himself to man through his Holy Spirit by way of the Old Testament prophets and His Son Jesus Christ.
 (Heb 11:1-2) In the coming kingdom, that same Holy Spirit will be poured out liberally over all the earth causing men from all nations to ally themselves with Christ and His people, the Jews.
-The era of Jewish persecution will be over and a new era of Jewish preeminence will be established.
+The era of Jewish persecution will be over and a new era of Jewish pre-eminence will be inaugurated.
 (Is 44:3-5)

 Christ’s miracles exhibited all of these features of the coming kingdom.
 Even when He cursed the fig tree He was proclaiming the fact that there would never be a season when trees would be without fruit in the coming kingdom.
 What a wonderful picture of the coming kingdom of Christ!
 With so much to look forward to, why is it that the aspirations of so many Christian are so earth-bound?
 If we really understood what God has in store for us, shouldn’t we be more excited about the next world than this one?
-Yet we cling to our petty pleasures and refuse to let go of this life when our time to leave comes.

 Not until Jesus was raised from the dead did they come to realize that it was to deliver them and all who would believe on His name from the wrath of God and the power of sin and death.
 Because of His sacrifice, we too can look forward to a restored world where moth and rust do not decay or thieves break in and steal (Mt 6:19).
 That is where we should lay up our treasures, not here on earth (Mt 6:20).
 We should set our sights on things above where our true life is hidden with Christ.
 (Col 3:1-4)